libretime/libretime/docs/admin-manual/backup.md

 ### Backup the configuration

-On common installation, you need to backup the entire `/etc/airtime` folder.
+On common setups, you need to backup the entire `/etc/airtime` folder.

 ### Backup the database